You likely visit your optometrist for regular eye exams or whenever you need a prescription for glasses or contact lenses.

 If an object penetrates your eye, you will likely need immediate attention from a retina specialist in order to preserve your vision.
 In many cases, the retina specialist can repair your eye and prevent vision loss through surgery.

-To learn more, schedule an appointment with Luxe Vision and Optical in Worthington, OH today.
+To learn more, schedule an appointment with Luxe Vision and Optical in Powell today.
 Our dedicated eye care team will be happy to help.